Donald Trump’s Business Empire Reportedly Facing A ‘Billion-Dollar Hole’ As He Leaves Office

 But that was not enough to help the long-term prospects for the Trump Organization, said Dan Alexander, Forbes senior editor.

 “Stopping in at Turnberry [Trump’s golf course] and forcing your Secret Service to stay there?
 Yeah.
-It’s going to bring you money,” he said.
+It’s going to bring you money,” he explained.
 “But it’s not going to fix the billion-dollar hole.”

 Yahoo!
-Finance noted that the moves did little to help his bottom line, and his empire has been hit hard by the coronavirus pandemic that forced nationwide closures of non-essential businesses.
+Finance added that the moves did little to help his bottom line, and his empire has been hit hard by the coronavirus pandemic that forced nationwide closures of non-essential businesses.
 Robert Maguire, research director of watchdog organization Citizens for Responsibility and Ethics in Washington (CREW), told the outlet that the Trump Organization was already facing difficulties even before the events of the last year.

 “They were already in trouble,” he said, noting that this was “before the pandemic, and then the pandemic hits and it’s a huge blow.”